audrow/yatm/RECORD.md

 # RECORD

+## 2022-03-10

+Now is the time to get the Github uploader working and connected to the CLI.
+For this, I will make it so that the titles of tests are the titles of the Github issues.
+The other permutations will be labeled with their specific combinations, as well as the generation number.
+In finding and uploading posts, I wil check the title, permutations, and generation.

 ## 2022-03-08

 So things have been refactored.
 Now it is about tieing things up and with the plugins.